 The University Regiment is organized basically as an infantry battalion.
-Enrolment is voluntary and recruits sign on for a period of two years, during which 14-day camps are held in January-February.
-Enquiries should be directed to the Adjutant or Regimental Sergeant-Major, Regimental Headquarters, Day Avenue, Kensington.
+Enrolment is voluntary and recruits sign on for a period of two years, during which 14-day camps are held in May and December, and a 21 day regimental field exercise in February.
+Enquiries should be directed to the Adjutant, Regimental Headquarters, Day Avenue, Kensington.